cagarweyne/es2015/readme.md

 console.log(sum(1, 2, 3, 4, 5)); // 15
 ```
  The 3 dots before the parameter indicate that all of the arguments that are passed into the function when it's call should be gathered in ann array called numbers.
 This is a real array and you can use all of the normal array methods on it, in this case we are using the `forEach` array method to access each index value and add it to the result variable.
 This is a much easier and cleaner to access parameters in a function, and from the function declaration we can see that this function accepts any number of arguments and that these arguments will be gathered into an array called numbers.

+###Spread

+The spread operator uses the exact same syntax, and you could think of it a acting completely oppositely to the rest operator.
+Whereas the rest operator gathers all of the parameters passed in to the function into an array, the spread operator spreads out the contents of an array into individual values.
+The spread operator uses the same 3 dots to achieve this: